R-Arun11/vlsi-projects/Vending Machine/README.md

 ## Project Overview

 This project implements a coin-based Vending Machine using Verilog HDL.
 The machine accepts coins, allows product selection, returns change, and manages inventory.
-It uses a Moore Finite State Machine (FSM) architecture for state transitions based on coin inputs, product selection, and cancellation requests.
+The design models a Mealy Finite State Machine (FSM), where outputs depend on both current inputs and internal state.

-The vending machine supports three products (`A`, `B`, and `C`) with different prices and provides accurate change return.
-Each input is synchronized with a clock signal, making it suitable for FPGA or ASIC implementation.
-The design was tested and simulated using ModelSim.
+The vending machine supports three products (`A`, `B`, and `C`) with distinct prices and tracks inventory levels.
+The system responds to coin insertion, product selection, and cancellation requests synchronously with a clock, making it suitable for FPGA or ASIC implementation.
+The design was thoroughly tested and simulated using ModelSim.

 ---